SETI/rms-filecache/README.md

 # Getting Started

 The top-level file organization is provided by the `FileCache` class.
 A `FileCache` instance is used to specify a particular **sharing policy** and **lifetime**.
 For example, a cache could be private to the current process and group a set of files that all have the same basic purpose.
 Once these files have been (downloaded and) read, they are deleted as a group.
 Another cache could be shared among all processes on the current machine and group a set of files that are needed by multiple processes, thus allowing them to be downloaded from a remote source only one time, saving time and bandwidth.

 A `FileCache` can be instantiated either directly or as a context manager.
-When instantiated directly, the programmer is responsible for calling `FileCache.delete_cache` directly to delete the cache when finished.
-In addition, a non-shared cache will be deleted on program exit.
+When instantiated directly, the programmer is responsible for calling `FileCache.delete_cache` directly to delete the cache when finished (a non-shared cache will be automatically deleted on program exit).
 When instantiated as a context manager, a non-shared cache is deleted on exit from the context.
 See the class documentation for full details.

 Usage examples: